 About me

-I first discovered this approach whilst recovering from chronic back pain.
+I discovered Mindbody work whilst searching for relief from my own persistent pain.
 After thirty years of suffering, I didn’t believe recovery was possible but it was!

-If you are interested in working with me, you can book a 30 minute discovery call to help you decide if my approach is right for you.
+If you are interested in working with me, why not book a 30 minute discovery call to find out if the Mindbody approach is right for you?

 My qualifications